ApiLogicServer/Docs/docs/Install-Express.md

     __Install API Logic Server in a Virtual Environment__

-    Then, install API Logic Server in the usual manner:
+    Then, install API Logic Server in the usual manner (typically you create/cd to a new directory, e.g., `ApiLogicServer`):

     ```bash title="Install API Logic Server in a Virtual Environment"
     python -m venv venv                  # may require python3 -m venv venv